-Discover a world of Thai food beyond the obvious (albeit delicious) dishes of Pad Thai and Thai Green curry – from ‘boat noodles’ in Ayutthaya to khao soi in Chiang Mai..
-Whip up northern Thai khantohk specialties with Aoi outside of Chiang Mai, and live Thai life from a local’s perspective with a stay in her home.
-Experience the eye-opening and surprising world of Thai food markets, filled with unpredictable tastes and found in unexpected places – floating on a river or set up on a railway track!.
-Get ready for a hands-on masterclass in Central Thai cuisine in Kanchanaburi, browsing the market to pick fresh produce before feasting on your creations
+Discover a world of Thai food beyond the obvious (and delicious!) pad thai and green curry – from boat noodles in Ayutthaya to khao soi in Chiang Mai, and everything in between..
+Let your group leader guide you through the best local hawker stalls and food markets of the country’s bustling capital, Bangkok..
+Whip up northern Thai khantohk specialities just outside of Chiang Mai, and experience Thai life from a local’s perspective with a village homestay..
+Encounter the eye-opening and surprising world of Thai food markets, filled with unpredictable tastes and found in unexpected places – on a river or set up on a railway track!

-An adventure in flavour, experience the fresh aromas and heavenly spices that make Thai food a worldwide phenomenon.
-Explore bustling markets spread out over land and water, and taste exotic fruits and aromatic dishes whipped up in front of your eyes.
-Learn the trick behind making palm sugar, experience the thrill of a passing train in the Mae Glong railway market, slurp noodles alongside the locals in Bangkok, whip up a jungle curry in Kanchanaburi, enjoy home cooking with a family in Chiang Mai, sit down to a Khantohk feast and tour all the must-see sights of Thailand in one incredible culinary journey through one of South-East Asia’s most seductive food cultures.
+Indulge in the complex flavours, fresh aromas and heavenly spices that make Thai food so addictive.
+Explore bustling markets spread out over land and water and taste exotic fruits and aromatic dishes whipped up in front of your eyes.
+Learn the trick behind making palm sugar, experience the thrill of a train passing through in the Maeklong Railway Market, slurp noodles alongside locals in Bangkok, enjoy some home-cooking with a family in Chiang Mai, sit down to a Khantohk feast and tour all the must-see sights of Thailand.
+This is an incredible culinary journey through one of South East Asia’s most seductive food cultures.

-Head to the Mae Glong Railway Market (approximately 1.5 hours) for a breakfast of khnom krok (rice pudding) or khnom gui chai (fried Chinese chives rice cake).
+After an early breakfast, head to the Maeklong Railway Market (approximately 1.5 hours) to arrive in time for today's first snack.
+Sample the local favourites khnom krok (rice pudding) or khnom gui chai (fried Chinese chives rice cake).
 Prepare for stalls to be quickly pulled to one side when the train quite literally passes through the centre of the market.
 Continue by minivan to swap tracks for water at the Tha Kha Floating Markets.
-Walk past canals filled with sellers hawking their colourful fruits and wares at this authentic local market, then board a paddle boat to explore the waterways further.
-The area’s well known for coconut palm sugar production and along the way you’ll stop past a riverside operation to see how it is made.
-Travel on to Kanchanaburi (approximately 2 hours), stopping at Nakorn Pathom to witness the tallest stupa in the world – 120 metres high – while snacking on the popular regional dessert of khao lam, an enticing mixture of sweet sticky rice neatly wrapped in a bamboo tube.
-By mid afternoon, arrive in Kanchanaburi, famed as the location of the Bridge on the River Kwai and a beautiful town surrounded by verdant jungle, waterfalls and rivers.
-Choose to visit the Bridge on the River Kwai and the World War II Museum on a rickshaw tour, or relax at one of the floating restaurants along the river, watching the river traffic pass by.
-Tonight dine at the local night market, which is sure to get tastebuds singing.
+Walk past canals filled with sellers hawking their colourful fruits and wares at this authentic local market, then board a paddleboat to explore the waterways further.
+The area is well known for coconut palm sugar production and you’ll stop in at a riverside operation to see how it is made.
+Afterwards, travel back to Bangkok, where you will have a free afternoon to shop, sightsee or simply relax at a cafe.
+Tonight, you'll take the train to a traditional night market.
+This vibrant shopping hub is a great place to sample some local street food, so ask your leader for their insight and recommendations.
+You might also like to browse the vintage stalls for a unique souvenir or enjoy live music at one of the quirky bars.

-Wake early to offer alms to local monks before a breakfast of traditional congee.
-Later in the morning, meet Aoi, your gracious host for an incredible homestay experience in a small Thai village.
-Stop by a restaurant specialising in the local delicacy of fermented rice noodles for lunch.
-Next, head to the homestay via some producers, including a mushroom farm, where you'll pick up ingredients for a northern Thai cooking class.
-Journey on to Aoi’s home and get ready to cook up a feast – quite literally!
-Over the years, a khantohk dinner has become a traditional way to welcome guests.
-Khantohk technically refers to a raised tray used for serving food in northern Thailand.
-Eleven dishes are featured on this traditional Khantohk menu, so roll up the sleeves and spend a fun afternoon learning the ins and outs of this northern Thailand cuisine.
-Cut, chop and sizzle the day away, then tuck into dishes like northern style gai tod (fried chicken) and naam prig ong (minced pork & tomato chili paste) while listening to local musicians sing and dance traditional fare through dinner.
+Today, meet Aoi, your gracious host for an incredible homestay experience in a small Thai village for tonight.
+On the way to the village, stop for lunch at a restaurant specialising in the local delicacy of fermented rice noodles.
+Next, head to the homestay via some producers – including a mushroom farm where you'll pick up ingredients for a Northern Thai cooking class.
+Journey on to Aoi’s home and get ready to cook up a feast!
+Over the years, a khantohk dinner has become the traditional way to welcome guests, the word 'khantohk' a reference to a raised tray used for serving food in Northern Thailand.
+Eleven dishes are featured on this traditional khantohk menu, so roll up your sleeves and spend a fun afternoon learning the ins and outs of this regional cuisine.
+Cut, chop and sizzle the day away, then tuck into dishes like Northern-style gai tod (fried chicken) and naam prig ong (minced pork and tomato chilli paste) against a backdrop of local musicians singing and dancing through dinner.